Skip to main content

 • Essay about you and your sport (students are encouraged to create submissions that will stand out)

 The Lindsey Vonn Foundation provides scholarships, programs, and mentorship in order to support future generations by helping them pursue their passion, overcome obstacles, and achieve their goals.
-Applicants that are 200% below the Federal Poverty Line are prioritized.
+Unlike academic scholarships, these awards are aimed at funding activities outside of the classroom—including athletics as well as enrichment activities in music, art, and creative outlets, ranging from cooking to coding.

 Deadline: May 1